energietransitie/twomes-p1-gateway-hardware/README.md

-# Twomes hardware repository template
+# Twomes P1 Gateway Hardware

-This repository contains the open hardware design files for the Twomes something device, which can be used as a [WeMos D1 Mini shield](https://www.wemos.cc/en/latest/d1_mini_shield/index.html), on top of a WeMos D1 Mini board, such as the [LilyGO TTGO T7 Mini32 V1.3 ESP32](https://github.com/LilyGO/ESP32-MINI-32-V1.3), which is based on an ESP32 SoC, or the [Wemos LOLIN D1 mini](https://www.wemos.cc/en/latest/d1/d1_mini.html), which is based on an ESP8266 SoC.

-Describe the function of the shiels.
+This repository contains the open hardware design files for the Twomes P1 Gateway device, this is a dedicated device, which can wirelessly receive data from various other Twomes sensor using ESP-Now, and can connect to the P1 port of a Dutch smart energy meter, to receive data.
+The Twomes P1 Gateway can send this data to the Twomes Backoffice database using secure HTTPS.
+The P1 Gateway is uses an ESP32 Microcontroller and can be powered either directly through the P1 port itself on DSMR version 5.0^, or through a seperate USB port on DSMR version 4.x Smart Meters

 <img src="./Hardware/front.jpg" width="400" height="400" /> <img src="./Hardware/back.jpg" width="400" height="400" />